deanstavro/Customer-Support-Voice-Agent/README.md

-# Enterprise Memory for Voice Agents
+# KG for Voice Agents

 ## What makes it different
 Most voice agents are stateless.
 Every conversation starts from scratch.
 This framework gives the agent a persistent memory graph backed by Neo4j.